Speaker: Laura Canet Mulén from Cuba, 20-min video

-Laura was born in Havana on 6 September 1999, her father is a military retiree and her mother is a doctor.
-She has represented Cuba twice in international swimming competitions, enjoys good music, dancing, and going to the theatre.
+Laura is from the Raúl Roa García Higher Institute of International Relations in Cuba.
+She was born in Havana on 6 September 1999; her father a military retiree and her mother a doctor.
+She has represented Cuba twice in international swimming competitions, enjoys good music, dancing, and the theatre.
 She is grateful for the support of Dr. Abel Perdomo and Msc.
 Juan Miguel González Peña who are supervising her research of Cuba’s relations with South Pacific Islands.
 “The South Pacific island-states have not been studied as centres of geostrategic importance since World War Two, and deserve special attention in terms of multilateralism and resilience”.
-She regards her invitation from the Federal Republic of West Papua (Docklands) as “an honour and an opportunity to exchange knowledge and experiences on the close ties of cooperation and friendship between Cuba and the Pacific islands”.

 Fiji’s Dr Robert Wolfgramm